Kheirlb/CS310/README.md

 Program Review followed by Lectures

+## PROGRAMS:
+### Program 1
+prog1 = Mostly Completed
+- add ends()
+- modification counter, piazza "Testing concurrentModification"
+- "abort" for addFirst()
+- review comments in interface.java filename
+- create any additional driver files

-## Program Review
+## LECTURES
-- No Programs Yet.
+Lectures below.
 Most present lecture at the top.
+Many lectures taken on Notability and will not be included into the README

-## Lecture 1/24/19
+### Lecture 1/24/19
 Brackets the way you want.
 Complexity:
   Runtime is important, but not what we are looking at.